Skip to product information

-Discover the Huayhuash Circuit, one of the world’s most breathtaking treks in Peru’s Cordillera Huayhuash.
+Discover the Huayhuash Short Circuit, one of the world’s most breathtaking treks in Peru’s Cordillera Huayhuash.
 This high-altitude adventure takes you through alpine lakes, towering peaks, and remote Andean villages, offering both dramatic landscapes and authentic cultural encounters on what many call the ultimate trek in the Andes.

 Minimum of 2 travelers required to guarantee departure